Agriculture

 Uttar Pradesh is the largest mango producer in India.

-Mango can be grown in almost all types of soils.
+Mango can be grown in almost all types of soil.
 However, the red loamy soil is the ideal soil for mango trees.

 Mango trees can live up to more than 100 years.